 This can now be mitigated through innovation in the industry.

 Previously the cost and complexity of automated asset monitoring forced it into being a more niche solution.
-However, hardware prices have fallen dramatically.
-On top of this the accessibility possible through modern software has made it possible for untrained individuals to also reap the benefits of fully automated monitoring.
+However, hardware prices have fallen dramatically in recent years.
+On top of this, the accessibility available through modern software has made it possible for untrained individuals to also reap the benefits of fully automated monitoring.